 When I pondered what I’d like to blog about, that was fairly obvious.
 I’m both a foodie and beauty fanatic.
 I love cooking and sharing recipes.
 Beauty wise, I dream in eyeshadow… I felt there was a space for a (slightly more) mature beauty blogger in the age 30+ space, especially here in New Zealand.
 I hoped people would be able to relate to me (I have laughter lines, zits and hooded eyelids.
 I’m real).
 My friends were also regularly telling me “Lou, you need to do something with this!”
 This is probably as a result of my training background (and being a chatterbox): When people are in my makeup chair they always get a learning experience.

 Long story short, I followed my intuition that was screaming “be creative”.
 One thing that my friend recommended that I use was WordPress Hosting – blazing speed, as she felt that this was something that would make starting my new blog easier.
-I listened to my fabulous friends.
-The stars aligned and eventually I just thought “sod it.
+Before I started blogging, I never really understood the importance of getting a good hosting provider for all elements of a blog.
+Now though, I know all of the best cpanel hosting providers, and this has helped my endlessly with my blog.
+Not only this, I listened to my fabulous friends, and eventually, the stars aligned and I just thought “sod it.
 Let’s give this blogging malarkey a crack”.
 I figured if things went tits up I’d just pull the pin on it and chalk it up to experience.

 Why did I pick beauty and food blogging?